bernhardAxonIvy/doc/source/engine-guide/integration/identity-provider/index.rst

     microsoft-ad/index
     novell-edirectory/index

-If an IDP supports daily user synchronization (which all standard IDPs do), you can make the following settings for all of your IDPs:
+If an IdP supports daily user synchronization (which all standard IdPs do), you can make the following settings for all of your IdPs:

 .. _ivy-identity-provider-yaml: